An Incentive-Compatible Semi-Parallel Proof-of-Work Protocol: Analysis of the Proposed Protocol

 Assume that there are $n$ honest miners ($n$ is large) connected with an underlying network for communication, each holding an infinitesimal hashpower.
 Further, each proof generated by an honest miner experiences a network delay of $[0,\delta]$, whereas each block ledger experiences a network delay of $[0,\Delta]$.
 A single colluding adversarial miner is present in the system holding $\alpha$ fraction of the total hashpower.
 This adversarial entity experiences no communication delay and is aware of any proof as soon as it is generated.
-It can delay the transmission of the honest proofs/ledgers by maximally allowed $\delta$/$\Delta$ for its own advantage and the ties are broken in its favor.
+The adversary can delay the transmission of the honest proofs/ledgers by maximally allowed $\delta$/$\Delta$ for its own advantage and the ties are broken in the favor of the adversary.